 Florida is a pure comparative negligence state.
 This means that a person can seek compensation for an injury in which they are partially to blame for, but will receive less than if they had no blame.
 The state reduces the amount of damages by the plaintiff’s percentage fault.

 Our injury lawyers dedicate themselves to establishing that your injuries were not a result of provocation.

 Florida Dog Bite Statute of Limitations

-Florida allows you to take legal action against a negligent dog owner within four years of the date of the injury.
+Florida allows you to take legal action against a negligent dog owner within two years of the date of the injury.
 Call us today to discuss your case with an injury lawyer as soon as possible at Chalik & Chalik Injury Lawyers at 305-944-2035.

 Find a Miami Dog Bites Lawyer

 Dog Bite Victim And Steps to Take After A Dog Bite

 A complimentary consultation gives us the opportunity to collect important details and documents for your case.
 Understanding these details of your dog bite case will give you the information you need.
 It also helps us determine the best legal steps to take.